Ngufor-emmanuella/personal-portfolio/README.md

 # personal-portfolio

 In this project i built a desktop portfolio version webpage. grid and flex position elements are used to position elements in my webpage.
 Also on buttons hover was applied to them .
 And a contact form was added to finalise the mobile version portfolio. also a desktop version was created . the page is responsive both on mobile and desktops screens. min width pf 375px for mobile version and a min width of 768px for desktop versions
 An animation property was also added in the nav bar in the header section to animate the page.no complex code is done here.
-This webpage has gone through lighthouse check and i accesible Below
+Also a popup menu is created using javascript  This webpage has gone through lighthouse check and i accesible Below
 ## Built With

 - HTML
 - CSS
+-javascript
 - Linters

 ### Prerequisites